quic/sense/docs/wiki/tools.md

 PYTHONPATH=./ python tools/sense_studio/sense_studio.py
 ```

-On the setup page you can also assign custom names to the temporal tags that will later be used
+On the project page you can assign custom names to the temporal tags that will later be used
 for annotating frames.

-Once the project is created, fill the automatically created folders with your videos.
+Once the project is created, fill the automatically created folders with your videos by using the
+recording tool in the browser or by manually moving existing videos there.

 #### Step 1: Prepare the videos for annotation